zamazan4ik/awesome-pgo/article/article.md

 In other game engines, the situation is even worse.
 For [Godot](https://godotengine.org/) we have only [this](https://github.com/godotengine/godot-proposals/issues/2610) proposal with some tests.
 For [Bevy](https://bevyengine.org/) I did [some benchmarks](https://github.com/bevyengine/bevy/issues/4586#issuecomment-1674097867).
 For other engines, we only have requests about PGO: [Fyrox](https://github.com/FyroxEngine/Fyrox/issues/498), [Cocos](https://github.com/cocos/cocos-engine/issues/16449), [Defold](https://github.com/defold/defold/issues/8193), [Dagor](https://github.com/GaijinEntertainment/DagorEngine/issues/1), etc. - the complete list is a bit longer.

-Regarding using PGO with games based on the engines above - I haven't enough information.
+Regarding using PGO with games based on the engines above - I don't have enough information.
 I asked the question multiple times on different forums (Unreal Engine forum [post](https://forums.unrealengine.com/t/profile-guided-optimization-pgo-results-with-unreal-engine/1253240), Unity forum [post](https://forum.unity.com/threads/add-lto-pgo-and-plo-recommendations-to-il2cpp-documentation.1525315/)) - no response.
 Only one person from a local russian-speaking Telegram chat about UE said to me that they use PGO as a default optimization for their UE games.
 The PGO profiles are collected via crafted local test workloads (usually - the most difficult game scenes) with [Gauntlet](https://docs.unrealengine.com/4.27/en-US/TestingAndOptimization/Automation/Gauntlet/).
 The performance improvement is like 6-8% of CPU.

 Another interesting area where PGO can help is driver optimization, especially video drivers.
 Modern video drivers - huge applications with a lot of branches inside.
 Even more - in drivers there are things like shader compilers.
 As we [see](https://github.com/gfx-rs/wgpu/discussions/4692), PGO helps in this cases in practice.
 However, more testing in more cases is needed.
 I hope one day shader compilers will be optimized too - I have too many lags due to the shader compilation process during the TOTK gameplay with Yuzu on my Steam Deck!